-Undergraduates who can demonstrate financial need may qualify for subsidized loans, which come with an interest rate of 2.75 percent for the 2020–21 academic year.
-The U.S. Department of Education will pick up your interest tab during school (as long as you’re enrolled half time), for the first six months after you’re done with school and during a deferment period.
+- Direct Subsidized Loan.
+Undergraduates who can demonstrate financial need may qualify for subsidized loans.
+The U.S. Department of Education will pick up your interest tab while you’re in school (as long as you’re enrolled half time), for the first six months after you’re done with school and during a deferment period.

-Direct Unsubsidized Loans are for undergrads and grad students, along with those pursuing a professional degree.
+- Direct Unsubsidized Loan.
+These are for undergraduate and graduate students, along with those pursuing a professional degree.
 There is no financial need requirement.
-You’re on the hook for all interest charges, which come at a rate of 2.75 percent for undergraduates and 4.3 percent for graduate and professional students.
+You’re on the hook for all interest charges while you’re in school, during the grace period and during any deferment periods.

-Direct PLUS loans come in two types.
+- Direct PLUS Loan.
+There are two types of PLUS loans: grad PLUS loans and parent PLUS loans.
 Grad PLUS loans are available for professional students and graduate students who have maxed out their Direct Unsubsidized Loan limits, and parent PLUS loans are for parents of undergraduate students.
-Applicants can borrow up to the full cost of attendance, less other financial aid, and the interest rate for 2020–21 is 5.3 percent.
+Applicants can borrow up to the full cost of attendance, minus other financial aid.

 Federal loan interest rates

 The U.S. Congress sets the federal student loan interest rates each year.
 Interest rates may vary each year, but they’re fixed once you receive the loan funds.
-Interest rates on federal student loans for the 2020–21 school year are as follows:
+Interest rates on federal student loans for the 2020–21 school year are: